lucasheriques/alpmys/README.md

 Christyan, Felipe and Lucas are students at [PUC Minas](https://www.pucminas.br/Paginas/default.aspx), working on our *Software Engineering* degree.
 This is a project for one of our classes, *Trabalho Interdisciplinar de Software*, where we built a complete software, from the conceptual phase to the implementation one.

+### External references

+If there is a file used on the project, but it is not on this repository, we'll present it here.